 Maybe you think that the biggest threats are online, and from direct attacks.
 But a lot of hackers create smart malware that sits on your computer for ages.
 They steal important info, such as login details.
 And this is why you need to make sure you install a good anti-virus software.
 Hence, update it often and scan your computer regularly to ensure that your system is clean.

-6. Perform a security check with Plesk’s WordPress Toolkit
+6. Perform a security check with Plesk’s WP Toolkit

 WordPress content folder